-If you’re looking for the right sized terrarium to get your leopard gecko, then look no further.
+If you’re looking for the right sized terrarium to get your leopard gecko, then you’re in the right place.
 Space is everything for your gecko and if they don’t have enough of it, they can become very stressed out as a result.
 There is a lot of false information regarding this topic and because of that, I want to share with you what I know so that you can get what’s right for your leopard gecko.
+So, in this article I’m going to talk about the best size terrarium for a leopard gecko.

 Leopard geckos don’t only need space for comfortability purposes, but also because they have a lot of equipment that takes up a lot of room as well.
 They’re animals that enjoy their space and because they come from the wild where they have tons of it to roam around in, it’s best that we’re getting the appropriate sized terrarium for our geckos so that they can feel right at home.